DDT

-A worldwide ban on agricultural use was formalized under the Stockholm Convention on Persistent Organic Pollutants which has been in effect since 2004.
+The evolution of DDT resistance and the harm both to humans and the environment led many governments to curtail DDT use.
+A worldwide ban on agricultural use was formalized under the Stockholm Convention on Persistent Organic Pollutants, which has been in effect since 2004.
+Recognizing that total elimination in many malaria-prone countries is currently unfeasible in the absence of affordable/effective alternatives for disease control, the convention exempts public health use within World Health Organization (WHO) guidelines from the ban.

 DDT still has limited use in disease vector control because of its effectiveness in killing mosquitos and thus reducing malarial infections, but that use is controversial due to environmental and health concerns.

-Along with the passage of the Endangered Species Act, the United States ban on DDT is a major factor in the comeback of the bald eagle (the national bird of the United States) and the peregrine falcon from near-extinction in the contiguous United States.
+DDT is one of many tools to fight malaria, which remains the primary public health challenge in many countries.
+WHO guidelines require that absence of DDT resistance must be confirmed before using it.
+Resistance is largely due to agricultural use, in much greater quantities than required for disease prevention.

 Properties and chemistry

 DDT is similar in structure to the insecticide methoxychlor and the acaricide dicofol.
 It is highly hydrophobic and nearly insoluble in water but has good solubility in most organic solvents, fats and oils.
 DDT does not occur naturally and is synthesised by consecutive Friedel–Crafts reactions between chloral (CCl_{3}CHO) and two equivalents of chlorobenzene (C_{6}H_{5}Cl), in the presence of an acidic catalyst.
 DDT has been marketed under trade names including Anofex, Cezarex, Chlorophenothane, Dicophane, Dinocide, Gesarol, Guesapon, Guesarol, Gyron, Ixodex, Neocid, Neocidol and Zerdane; INN is clofenotane.